 - Competitiveness of the interest rate.
 Once you have decided that a five-year CD is appropriate, the next issue is whether the rate you are looking at is competitive.
-At the time your query was being reviewed, the average rate for a five-year CD was just 0.77 percent, and the 2.20 percent you mention would be among the best CD rates available.
+The 2.20 percent you mention would be among the best CD rates available.

 - Safety.
-This entire discussion is based on the assumption that you are looking at an instrument from an FDIC-insured institution, and that the amount of your deposit falls within the $250,000 deposit insurance limit.
+This entire discussion is based on the assumption that you are looking at an instrument from an FDIC-insured institution, and that the amount of your deposit falls within FDIC insurance limits of $250,000 per depositor, per covered institution.
 Otherwise, you would not be getting the total safety you want.